 Fructose consumption increased considerably between 1970 and 2000.
 While most people associate fructose with fruit, most of our daily fructose now comes from non-fruit sources.
 A survey from the 1990s showed that the average person had a daily added sugar intake of ~80 grams (equivalent to ~320 calories or 15% of energy intake); about half of this was fructose.

 We not only get fructose from HFCS, but from sucrose (table sugar).
 Sucrose is a disaccharide (two sugars) made up of glucose + fructose.
 HFCS and sucrose are found in processed foods including sweets, soft drinks, and nearly every “edible food-like substance” found in a bag and/or box.

 When it comes to fructose, source matters.
 It’s highly unlikely that consuming whole, unprocessed, fresh fruits will promote energy imbalances and body fat gains.
-However, it’s likely that the regular consumption of fructose-rich fruit juices, sweeteners and energy dense foods will cause these problems.
-Our bodies have a long-standing and sustainable relationship to fruit that they do not have to fructose and high-fructose sweeteners.
+However, it’s likely that the regular consumption of fructose-rich fruit juices, sweeteners, and energy-dense foods will cause these problems.
+Our bodies have a long-standing and sustainable relationship to fruit that they do not have fructose and high-fructose sweeteners.
 Consuming whole fruits will provide an abundance of nutrients and help control energy intake.
 It takes over 8 pounds of most fresh fruit to provide 2000 calories.
 Humans usually don’t eat more than ~5 pounds of food per day.
 Avoid purchasing foods/beverages with added fructose sweeteners.